jscoq/jscoq/README.md

 ### Serialization

-JsCoq supports serialization to Json or Sexps for Coq's internal data structures.
-This is still not implemented in a systematic way and thus remains and experiment, for now you can get the current goal using the `goal_sexp` and `goal_json` methods.
-We are working to add a more systematic implementation, as well as to provide access to Coq printing facilities from JS.
+JsCoq will support serialization to Json or Sexps for Coq's internal data structures, but this effort has been split to an independent development.
+See https://github.com/ejgallego/coq-serapi for more information.

 ### CoqDoc